City Island, Bronx

 City Island is a neighborhood in the northeastern Bronx in New York City, located on an island of the same name approximately 1.5 mi long by 0.5 mi wide.
-City Island is located at the extreme western end of Long Island Sound, south of Pelham Bay and east of Eastchester Bay.
+City Island is located at the extreme western end of Long Island Sound, south of Pelham Bay Park, and east of Eastchester Bay.

-At one time the island was incorporated within the boundaries of Pelham, Westchester County, New York, but the island is now part of New York City.
+At one time the island was incorporated within the boundaries of the town of Pelham in Westchester County, New York, but the island has been part of New York City since the late 19th century.
 City Island is part of the Pelham Islands, a group of islands that once belonged to Thomas Pell.
 The body of water between City Island and the even smaller, uninhabited Hart Island to the east is known as City Island Harbor.
 The small island adjacent to the northeast is High Island.
 The Stepping Stones Light, marking the main shipping channel into New York, is off the southern tip of City Island, near the Long Island shore.

-As of the 2010 Census, the island had a population of 4,362.
+As of the 2020 Census, the island had a population of 4,417.
 Its land area is 0.395 mi2.
 The island is part of Bronx Community District 10, and its ZIP Code is 10464.

 History

-Originally inhabited by the Siwanoy band of Lenape Indians, City Island later was settled by Europeans as part of property and estate bought by English nobleman Thomas Pell in 1654.
-Prior to that, English settlers led by Anne Hutchinson (seeking religious freedom) settled in an area nearby on the river (now known as the Hutchinson River) in 1642.
+Prior to European colonization, the island now known as City Island was inhabited by Native Americans, possibly the Wiechquaeskeck band of the Lenape people who left shell middens indicating that they had gathered, cooked, and consumed oysters and clams on the island.
+The island was part of a very large property, about 50,000 acres, to which the English physician Thomas Pell established ownership in a treaty signed by five Lenape sachems in 1654.The island—known by different names including Minnewits, Minneford, Minefer's, Great Mulberry Island—was purchased in 1761 by Benjamin Palmer of New York, who planned to make it a major seaport in western Long Island Sound.
+Palmer changed the name to New City Island, later dropping the "New."

-After changing hands several times, in 1761 the island (at that time known as Minefer's Island), was bought by Benjamin Palmer of New York.
 Up to this point the island had been inhabited by only a few homes and farms.
 It had a population of about 1000 people, who tended farms and livestock.
 Palmer had the vision of developing the island into a port, which could rival that of New York.
 He knew that ships heading north and south passed City Island using Long Island Sound as a safe inshore waterway.
 He envisioned shipyards, and stores that could cater to the ships.
 He went as far as to have the island mapped out in different plots designated as shipyards, docks, business, farms, homes, schools, and houses of worship, along with streets, paths, and access routes.
 Benjamin Palmer appealed to the British Crown and received letters patent that covered the ownership of waterfront properties 400 feet out from the high tide mark under water and around the perimeter of the Island.
 This patent, known as the "Palmer Grant" is unique to City Island; it has been contested in courts since, but has always been upheld.